LezardSC/42-tokenizer/README.md

 #### Utilizing OpenZeppelin Contracts

 We leveraged OpenZeppelin's contracts for ERC20, ERC20Capped, and ERC20Burnable functionalities.
 OpenZeppelin provides well-audited, secure, and industry-standard implementations of smart contract components.
-Using these contracts reduces the risk of contract components.
-Using these contracts reduces the risk of vulnerabilities and saves development time, allowing us to focus on implementing the custom logic specific to Altarian42.
+Using these contracts reduces the risk of contract components,vulnerabilities and saves development time, allowing us to focus on implementing the custom logic specific to Altarian42.

 #### Development with Hardhat